raspberrypilearning/dojo-mentoring/en/step_3.md

 title: Supporting self-help
 ---
 We use the motto “Ask 3 then me!” to encourage Ninjas to try a range of self-help strategies if they get stuck before going to a mentor.
 [See our motto posters](https://help.coderdojo.com/cdkb/s/article/Dojo-Motto-Posters){:target="_blank"}.
 Ninjas are told to:
-+ Ask yourself (test your code and try to find the error)
+1. Ask yourself (test your code and try to find the error)
-+ Ask a search engine
+2. Ask a search engine
-+ Ask your peers and only then ask a mentor.
+3. Ask your peers, and only then ask a mentor.

 For example:
 + Look at the what the most recent piece of code you added was.
 Was the code running without any errors before you added that in?